KhronosGroup/3DC-Certification/evaluation/README.md

 python3 evaluation.py --output ~/Desktop/Example_Evaluation_Results --name Example ~/Desktop/Example
 ```

-This would then create a report PDF and JSON in `~/Desktop/Example_Evaluation_Results` and set the name of the submission in the document to `Example`.
+This command would then create a report PDF and JSON in `~/Desktop/Example_Evaluation_Results` and set the name of the submission in the document to `Example`.